thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

         orderDetails.set("NetWeight", orderDetails.UnitWeight * orderDetails.Units);
     };

-Each of the event handlers has the same basic set of operations.
-They find the order details grid on the page and get the **kendoGrid** object from it.
-Once they have the grid they access the order detail which is currently being edited by the user.
-To do this easily we access the grids **editable** property which contains an **option** property that has the order detail which is currently being edited.
-After we get the order detail we then compute and update the related value using the **set**.
-The reason we use the **set** function is because the order detail is bound to the dialog using Kendo's MVVM framework and we want the value update to be visible to the user.
+Each of the event handlers has the same basic set of operations--they find the order details grid on the page and get the **kendoGrid** object from it.
+Once they have the grid, they access the order detail which is currently being edited by the user.
+To do this easily we access the grid's **editable** property, which contains an **option** property that has the order detail which is currently being edited.
+After we get the order detail, we then compute and update the related value using the **set**.
+The reason we use the **set** function is because the order detail is bound to the dialog using Kendo's MVVM framework, and we want the value update to be visible to the user.

 ## Adding Server-side Validation